DrMarkusVoss/pumla/pumla_UsersGuide.md

 ---

 ## PlantUML Extension
 The following special comments (file markings), macros and global variables are made as extension to PlantUML.
-These can be used within each PlantUML file by including `pumla_macros.puml`.

 ### File Markings